sjfakharian/Data-Insight-Tools/The_Anomaly_Hunter.md

     return [i for i, z in enumerate(z_scores) if abs(z) > threshold]
 ```

-The Z-score method assumes data follows a Gaussian distribution, which is often not the case in real-world scenarios[^1].
+The Z-score method assumes data follows a Gaussian distribution, which is often not the case in real-world scenarios.

-#### Interquartile Range (IQR)
+#### 🐍 Interquartile Range (IQR)

 IQR is robust against outliers and doesn't assume a specific distribution: